tatedata/data-analyst-interview/README.md

 Please return your code and results to osman.yilmaz@tate.org.uk.

-The end-date for submissions is 17.00 on Wednesday 2 May 2018.
+The end-date for submissions is midnight on Tuesday 22 May 2018.

 Please do not return the database via email (it's quite large!)